fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 <img class="right" src="/images/tammy.jpg" alt="" />

-I have lived with and loved dogs my whole life and have worked with them for 17 years.
+I have lived with and loved dogs my whole life and have worked with them for 19 years.
 I started a pet sitting/dog walking business in 1997 and have been training since 2005.
-I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy, the action-packed cat Posey, and a 30 year old Amazon Parrot named Petey.
+I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy,and our senior cat Posey.

 One of my primary personal and professional goals is to help dogs live happy lives with their human guardians.
-By teaching people how to communicate with their pets in a way that both human and dog can truly understand, I hope to do my part in making dog and human worlds a better place.
+By teaching people how to communicate with their pets in a way that both human and dog can truly understand, I hope to do my part in making the dog and human worlds a better place.
 In my training, I use only science based, force free methods.
-My first-hand experience has shown me that this is the most rewarding, compassionate, and effective way to train a dog.
+My first-hand experience has shown me that this is the most rewarding, compassionate and effective way to train a dog.
-I believe positive reinforcement methods are much less stressful on dogs than punishment based methods.
-In fact, most dogs look forward to and even enjoy clicker training sessions!

 I graduated from Animal Behavioral College with honors in 2006.
-I continued my studies by earning my certification through the Certification Council for Professional Dog Trainers as a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) in 2011.
-I offer private and group classes through my company Fido Personal Dog Training, LLC in Ferndale, Michigan.
+I continued my studies by earning my certification through the
+Certification Council for Professional Dog Trainers as a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) in 2011.

+I love working with dogs and their people, helping to make their lives happy ones without force or confusion.

 </section>